CS789Team/TicketTaggerWithPSO/README.md

 • introduction

        • Ticket Tagger with Feature Selection using PSO Algorithm

+       • Explain for some terminologies

 • Requirements

+• project files

 # Ticket Tagger with Feature Selection using PSO Algorithm